-Associate of Arts Degree (AA-DTA)
+Associate of Arts Degree (AA-DTA) and Associate of Science Degree (AS-T)

-Students with an earned Associate of Arts (AA-DTA) degree from Washington State Community Colleges or North Idaho College are given junior standing and have fulfilled many of the requirements of the University Core Curriculum.
-University Core requirements to be completed upon transfer include: First-Year Seminar, Christianity & Catholic Traditions, and Core Integration Seminar.
+Students with an earned Associate of Arts (AA-DTA) or Associate of Science (AS-T) degree from Washington State Community Colleges or North Idaho College are given junior standing and will have fulfilled many of the requirements of the University Core Curriculum.
+University Core requirements to be completed upon transfer include: First-Year Seminar, Christianity & Catholic Traditions, and the Core Integration Seminar.
 Students will also take a major-appropriate college mathematics course, Reasoning, Human Nature, and Ethics, unless they have already fulfilled these requirements.
 Communication & Speech is recommended, but not required, for students who have not completed a course in speaking skills.